Symphony in E-flat (Tchaikovsky): ... vs. the need to express

 Tchaikovsky gave up on the symphony because he now found the music impersonal, lacking the introspection he felt a symphony needed.
 He had no wish to continue making, as he said, "meaningless harmonies and a rhythmical scheme expressive of nothing".

 However, Davydov's comments spurred Tchaikovsky to reuse the sketches instead of totally writing them off.
 The music may have meant nothing to him on a personal level emotionally, but that did not mean it was worthless.
 The main theme was highly attractive, skillfully worked out, extroverted.
 When worked out by a composer whose handling of such a theme could become a delight to hear and, for the musicologist, to analyze, the results could become extremely worthwhile after all.

 More importantly, the composer did not abandon the thought of writing a new symphony based on the program he conceived.
-Though his efforts with the E-flat symphony did not turn out as planned, they influenced his conception of what would become the 6th Symphony (Pathétique), the first movement of which was fully sketched less than six weeks later, by 9 February 1893.
+Though his efforts with the E♭ symphony did not turn out as planned, they influenced his conception of what would become the 6th Symphony (Pathétique), the first movement of which was fully sketched less than six weeks later, by 9 February 1893.